Growing Vegetables In Containers

 You could also be growing vegetables in containers indoors.
 If you have a sunny porch or conservatory that's ideal.
 If you don't have the perfect light conditions you could help this with some indoor plant lights.

-It is very important to choose a good quality potting compost.
-It is the foundation of your container vegetable garden and for your success so don't skimp on it!
-Get the best one available.
 Don't use garden soil in your pots.
 It gets too hard and compacted in the pots and you don't really know what nutrients are in it.
 It also carries lots of seeds from weeds and can also harbor diseases.
 So don't waste your time on it!

 You can grow most vegetables in containers.
 Often it is better though to choose compact or dwarf varieties.
 With potatoes for example it is better to grow the early varieties with the smaller tubers in pots.
+Check out here how to grow potatoes in containers.

+Tomatoes are great for growing in pots.
 There are loads of different varieties of tomatoes available:

-Courgettes, peas, beans or radishes all grow easily in containers.
-For the likes of lettuces, rocket, spinach or small radishes a window-box is sufficient for growing them.
+the likes of lettuces, rocket, spinach or small radishes a

-You can either start your plants off from seed or buy some vegetable plants from your garden center.
+You can either start your plants off from seed or buy some vegetable plants online or from your garden center.
 If you only want to grow three tomato plants you might be better off buying some small plants.
 Often though you might not be able to get the varieties you like to grow.
 It also depends on the types of vegetables you are growing in your container vegetable garden.
 Vegetables like spinach, radishes or carrots can usually not be bought as small plants.
 You have to start them off from seed.

 Watering is critical when growing vegetables in containers!
 The need for water will depend on the weather (temperature and wind), plant size and pot size.
 Therefore it is important that you check your pots regularly.